Berlin seeks to make sexist ads a thing of the past

-BERLIN Sexist advertising could disappear from the streets of Germany's capital after the parties in Berlin's ruling coalition agreed a ban on degrading or discriminatory advertising even on privately-owned advertising hoardings.
+BERLIN (Reuters) - Sexist advertising could disappear from the streets of Germany's capital after the parties in Berlin's ruling coalition agreed a ban on degrading or discriminatory advertising even on privately-owned advertising hoardings.

 The move follows similar decisions in various districts of the city state, and could mark a departure for a city known as a party town that has long traded on an association with the licentiousness of its avant-garde 1920s.